Do you want to plan a Spring Break in Utah? Awesome! I am a local with some great suggestions of where some of the best Utah Spring Break spots are.

 Local Tip for a Spring Break in Utah Ski Trip:

 If you plan to make your trip exclusively a Spring break skiing trip and are considering Alta, Brighton, Solitude, or Snowbird (all great resorts), consider staying at a resort.

 These resorts are located in two canyons — Little Cottonwood (Snowbird and Alta) and Big Cottonwood (Solitude and Brighton).

 While local traffic tends to thin out some as spring comes, if there is a snowstorm, locals can flock to the canyons, making it a headache to get up and down the canyons if you are not staying by the resorts.

 Plus, you can usually get a great deal on lodging during the Spring.

 But, two critical things to keep in mind.
 First, Alta does not allow snowboarding.
 Second, Snowbird has difficult terrain, which is going to make the trip tough for a beginner.
-I suggest looking at Park City (lots of terrain, including good terrain for beginners), Brighton, or even one of the resorts further north
+I suggest looking at Park City (lots of terrains, including good terrain for beginners), Brighton, or even one of the resorts further north.

 Free Ski Packing Checklist

-Salt Lake City and the surrounding suburbs are a great place to spend your spring break.
-Salt Lake City is a very family friendly area of the country with lots of fun things to do in Utah.
+Salt Lake City and the surrounding suburbs are a great place to spend your spring break in Utah.
+Salt Lake City is a very family-friendly area of the country with lots of fun things to do in Utah.
 All of the following activities are great for a staycation in Utah as well.